A vehicle parked near Spitzkoppe at sunset in Namibia

 Where two nights matter most

 The best 14-day Namibia routes are not defined by how many places they hit.
 They are defined by where they stop moving.
-Two nights matter because Namibia makes you earn most places with a drive, and a one-night stay often means you spend the best part of the region arriving and leaving.
+Namibia makes you earn most places with a long drive, and a one-night stay usually means you spend the best part of a region arriving and leaving.

-Etosha is the other area that should not be compressed too hard.
-Three nights is a sensible floor for a first classic loop.
-Two can be done, but then wildlife becomes a corridor instead of a chapter.
+Etosha is the other region you should not compress.
+Three nights is the floor for a first classic loop.
+Two is possible, but then you see one waterhole circuit and leave.

 The best 14-day Namibia routes are not defined by how many places they hit.
 They are defined by where they stop moving.